Farmers' suicides in the United States: Background

-"There's a silent atrophy creeping across the heartland", said Joan Blundall, a mental health counselor in rural Iowa, in 1987.
+"There's a silent atrophy creeping across the heartland", said Joan Blundall, a mental-health counselor in rural Iowa, in 1987.
 "And I don't think anyone knows yet where we are headed."

-As of 2019, farm debt was at $416 billion, an all-time high.
+As of 2019, farm debt was at $416 billion, an all-time high, and median farm income was projected to be −$1,644.
 Over half of all farmers have lost money every year since 2013, and farm loan delinquencies are increasing.

-Also in 2019, median farm income was projected to be −$1,644.
+According to the National Rural Health Association (NRHA), farmers' suicide rate is three and a half times greater than that observed in the broader population.
+From 2000 to 2018, there was a 34% increase in the suicide rate in urban areas compared to 48% in rural areas.
+In March 2023, the association, which has a membership of 21,000 including rural hospitals and clinics, submitted a letter to House and Senate agricultural committees calling on them to respond to what the NRHA's chief executive officer called "a deep-seated and longstanding problem."
+The association requested a tailored national crisis line to respond to farmers, along with funding increase for the stress assistance network.

 Causes of farmers' suicides

 Several causes of the farmers' suicides have been pinpointed: